...

 Start with an IT audit across all locations

 Before you can standardize, you need to know what you have.
 A comprehensive IT audit documents the software, hardware, network configuration, and security posture at every location.
 This gives you a baseline and helps prioritize which gaps to address first.
+Acquired locations with unknown IT environments should be audited immediately after closing.

 Prioritize security and compliance first